Actively Recruiting

 - Significant abnormal ECG results

-- Unstable or untreated thyroid conditions
+- Unstable or untreated thyroid disorders

 - Positive drug screen for non-prescribed substances